ImKogan/MTA2014/README.md

 SECRET_KEY: <Django SECRET KEY>
 ACCESS_KEY: <MAPBOX API KEY>
 ```
+and update you local database credentials from defaults if desired.

 * cd into the repo root folder MTA2014/ and run `vagrant up`.
 * This will create a new virtualbox and install all the necessary dependencies
 on it.
 The project's data will be downloaded and the database configured.